bklogic/ServiceBuilder/resources/GettingStarted.md

 ## Generate Simple CRUD Services from Database Tables

+To generate a simple CRUD service for `office` table:

 - Move mouse over `myMod` module, right-click and select `Generate CRUD from Table`
-- Select table "productLine" and "office".
+- Select table "office".
 Hit Enter.
+- Select name convention "none".
+Hit Enter.

-Two simple CRUD services are generated in seconds.
+A simple CRUD service is generated in seconds.

 ## Deploy Service, Module and Application to DevTime

 > The application and module are automatically deployed to DevTime upon creation.
 The service are automatically deployed to DevTime upon a successful test.
-However, you deploy a service, a module or a whole application manually anytime as you please.
+However, you may deploy a service, a module or a whole application manually anytime as you please.
 Once deployed, the services are accesible through the DevTime endpoint.

 1. Deploy service to DevTime
     - Move mouse over `getCustomersByState` service, righ-click to show a context menu, and select `Deploy Service`, to deploy the service.

+The service is deployed in seconds.

 2. Deploy module to DevTime
     - Move mouse over `myMod` module, righ-click to show a context menu, and select `Deploy Module`, to deploy the module.

+The module is deployed in seconds.

 3. Deploy application to DevTime
     - Move mouse over `myApp` application righ-click to show a context menu, and select `Deploy Application`, to deploy the application.

+The application is deployed in seconds.

 ## View and Test and Services Deployed on DevTime